Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

-How to Analyze a Stock
+How to Analyze Stocks: 4 Ways

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
 Read more We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
 Read less

-How to Analyze a Stock
+How to Analyze Stocks: 4 Ways

 Understanding Financial Statements

-• Income Statement: This statement shows a company’s profits, which are calculated by subtracting expenses from revenue.
+• Income statement: This statement shows a company’s profits, which are calculated by subtracting expenses from revenue.

-• Balance Sheet: The balance sheet compares a company’s assets, liabilities, and stockholder equity.
+• Balance sheet: The balance sheet compares a company’s assets, liabilities, and stockholder equity.

-• Statement of Cash Flows: This statement outlines how a company is spending and earning its money.
+• Statement of cash flows: This statement outlines how a company is spending and earning its money.

-Technical Analysis
+1. Technical Analysis

-This form of analysis takes the stance that all information needed is present within stock charts and analysis of history and trends.
-Day traders tend to focus on technical analysis to try and capitalize on short term price fluctuations.
+Technical analysis is a method for analyzing stocks that looks directly at a stock’s supply and demand in order to make investing decisions.
+This form of analysis takes the stance that all information needed is present within stock charts and the analysis of history and trends.

-A few key focal points of technical analysis are:
+Some key focal points of technical analysis are:

-• Stock prices move in trends
+• Stock prices move in trends.

-• History repeats itself
+• History repeats itself.

-• Stock price history can be used to make price predictions
+• Stock price history can be used to make price predictions.

-• Stock price contains all relevant information for making investing decisions
+• Stock price contains all relevant information for making investing decisions.

-• Technical analysis does not consider intrinsic value
+• Technical analysis does not consider intrinsic value.

 Technical analysis also uses leading indicators and lagging indicators.
 Leading indicators signal before new trends occur, while lagging indicators signal after a trend has ended.
 These indicators look at information such as volume, price, price movement, open, and close.

-Fundamental Analysis
+4. Fundamental Analysis

-Fundamental analysis takes the stance that a company’s stock price doesn’t necessarily equate to its value.
 There are a number of key tools for fundamental analysis that investors might want to familiarize themselves with and use to get a fuller picture of a stock.

-Earnings Per Share
+Earnings Per Share (EPS)

 One of the main goals for many investors is to buy into profitable companies.
 Earnings per share, or EPS, tells investors how much profit a company earns per each share of stock, and how much investors are benefiting from those earnings.
 Companies report EPS quarterly, and the figure is calculated by dividing a company’s net income, minus dividend payouts, by the number of outstanding shares.

-Understanding earnings per share can give investors guidance on a stocks potential movement.
+Understanding earnings per share can give investors guidance on a stock’s potential movement.
 On a basic level, a high EPS is a good sign, but it’s especially important that a company shows a high or growing EPS over time.
 The reason for this is that a company might have a temporarily high EPS if they cut some expenses or sell off assets, but that wouldn’t be a good indicator of the actual profitability of their business.

 Likewise, a negative EPS over time is an indicator that an investor may not want to buy a stock.